MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 The *.natvis* files are evaluated in the following order:

-1. Any *.natvis* files that are embedded in a *.pdb* you are debugging, unless a file of the same name exists in the loaded project.
+1. Any *.natvis* files that are embedded in a *.pdb* you're debugging, unless a file of the same name exists in the loaded project.

 1. Any *.natvis* files that are in a loaded C++ project or top-level solution.
 This group includes all loaded C++ projects, including class libraries, but not projects in other languages.